kcct-fujimotolab/keras-super-resolution/README.md

 ## Description

+Implementation of SRCNN with RGB using Keras.
-These programs can load images from the specified directory, resize these images and train the model.
+These programs can load images from the specified directory, resize these images and train the Keras model.
-Also you can load trained models and do super resolution.
+Also, trained models can be loaded and can perform upsampling.

 ## Requirements